1. What Is a Heat Pump, and How Does It Work?

 6. How Much Does a Heat Pump Cost?

 Depending on the complexity of the system, the price can range from £1,500 to £6,000.
 It is not easy to forecast the exact price for it, as there are many details to consider.
-You can find more detailed info about the cost of ground source and the cost of a geothermal system on our blog.
+You can find more detailed info about the cost of ground source heat pumps, or how much water source heat pumps cost on our site.

 7. What Are the Incentives for Buying Heat Pumps?